 Attachment theory is one of the most well-known theories used in child and family social work, and increasingly in adult social work.
 At first glance, it provides a simple, psychologically appealing way to understand the intense nature of relationships between, primarily, parents and children.

-However, as academic David Wilkins writes in a guide for Community Care Inform Children: “As with any body of theory or research, but particularly one as potent as attachment theory, it is important to think critically about its application in practice.
+However, as academic David Wilkins writes in the full guide for Community Care Inform Children: “As with any body of theory or research, but particularly one as potent as attachment theory, it is important to think critically about its application in practice.
 Part of the reason why attachment theory has become so commonplace is because it appears to provide a simple explanation for the incredibly complex business of human development: that secure attachment in childhood leads to positive outcomes in adulthood, including good mental health and happy relationships, while insecure attachment leads to more negative outcomes.”

 Avoid using the word ‘attachment’